-The 2019 Samoa Encounter will provide you with hard-to-come-by experiences that tourists often miss out on.
-Throughout your journey, you will visit Palms Australia’s program participants in placement and will meet their local counterparts.
-You will have the opportunity to learn about their work and will see the role Australians can play in reducing global poverty.
+Throughout your journey, you will visit Palms Australia’s local partners and see the work they are doing in their communities.
+You will have the opportunity to learn about the role Australians can play in reducing global poverty by supporting local initiatives.